francesco-innocenti/Neuro_AI_Papers/README.md

 [Inception loops discover what excites neurons most using deep predictive models](https://www.nature.com/articles/s41593-019-0517-x)

 ### Model benchmarks
-Taking inspiration from the machine learning community, computational neuroscientists have recently started creating standardised benchmarks and challenges to test and compare computational brain models, though to date they all concern vision.
+Taking inspiration from the machine learning community, computational neuroscientists have recently started developing standardised benchmarks and challenges to test and compare computational brain models, though to date they all concern vision.